 You automatically become an ‘associate member’ when you subscribe to Which? – whether you’ve been supporting us for years or you’re just trying us out.

-Members who have subscribed for a minimum of one year will be invited to vote in the annual Council election - the Council is the ultimate governing body of our charity, the Consumers' Association, and oversees our whole organisation.
+Associate members who have subscribed for a minimum of one year will be entitled to an annual vote to approve the appointment of Council Trustees - the Council is the ultimate governing body of our charity, the Consumers' Association, and oversees the Which?
+Group as a whole.

 Which? ordinary members

-If you want to have a say in how we’re run and help to shape the future of Which? you can get more involved by becoming an ‘ordinary’ (or voting) member.
-This means you can:
+If you want to have more of a say in how we’re run and help to shape the future of Which? you can become an ‘ordinary’ (or voting) member.
+This means you will have additional rights, and can:

-- Come along to our AGM – meet our chairman, chief executive and team.
+join us at our AGM – meet our Chair, Chief Executive and team.
 You can find out more about what we’re doing and why, hear from our teams and ask your questions, and see how Which? works from the inside.

 How to become an ordinary member

-Just fill in the ordinary membership application form below, and post it to us.
-The address is on the form.
-Our Council is in charge of approving applications, and once it’s approved yours, we’ll get in touch to tell you that you’re officially an ordinary member.
-It usually takes about two to three weeks, and then you’ll be on board.
+Just fill in the ordinary membership application form below, and send it to us, by email if possible, otherwise by post to the address on the form.
+Our Council of Trustees is responsible for approving applications, and once it has approved yours we’ll get in touch to tell you that you’re officially an ordinary member.
+It usually takes a week or two, and then you’ll be on board.